Research: Technical

 2. ctrl.context.Reset()

-4. go modelFunc(app) <- goroutine launched, no cancellation mechanism
+4. go modelFunc(app) <- goroutine wrapped with recover() for the

 Background goroutine: